bendtherules/123-Essential-JavaScript-Interview-Question/README.md

 [Schedule 15 min discussion with me for free @nishantk](https://www.codementor.io/nihantanu/)

 ## 4.What is “closure” in javascript?
 Provide an example?
 > A closure is a function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.
+The parent function scope is not destroyed even after execution control comes out of the parent function if there is still a reference to the child function.

 The closure has access to variable in three scopes:
 - Variable declared in his own scope